In new Japanese Breakfast album, a nod to ‘Kokomo, IN’

 The protagonist at the center of the story would be “a small-town boy in Indiana, saying goodbye to his high school sweetheart who’s off to go on a foreign exchange program in Australia.”

-And so the song goes: “I'll wait, passing time just popping wheelies / And kicking round this flyover state / Watching you show off to the world the parts I fell so hard for..."
+“It would be selfish for you to hoard that in a small town and not let them go off and explore the rest of the world and give what they have to offer and to receive what the rest of the world has to offer.”

-“It would be selfish for you to hoard that in a small town and not let them go off and explore the rest of the world and give what they have to offer — and to receive what the rest of the world has to offer,” Zauner continued.
+And so the song goes: “I’ll wait, passing time just popping wheelies / And kicking round this flyover state / Watching you show off to the world the parts I fell so hard for ... “

-When Zauner explained the concept to her drummer, she said he immediately thought of the project manager of the band’s record label, Dead Oceans, which rose to fame out of Bloomington.
+When Zauner explained the concept to her drummer, she said he was immediately reminded of the project manager of the band’s record label, Dead Oceans, which rose to fame out of Bloomington.

-“It's like a fanfiction of his teenage years in Bloomington,” Zauner joked.
+“It’s like a fanfiction of his teenage years in Bloomington,” Zauner joked at the time.

 Except the project manager grew up in Kokomo, not Bloomington.